joepearson95/Joe-Pearson/README.md

 ## About me
 ### Hi my name is Joe, I am going to be a masters by research student at the University of Lincoln.
-I will be investigating the use of deep learning when attempting to classify patients dementia severity.
+I will be investigating potential novel approaches for dementia ADL classification.

 ## Contact me
 [![email](https://img.icons8.com/metro/50/000000/email.png)](mailto:joe.c.pearson95@gmail.com)